emvi/oogway/README.md

 ## Structuring Your Website

-There are three directories that need to be created next to the `config.toml`.
+There are three directories that need to be created in addition to `config.toml

-* `assets` for static files, like CSS, JavaScript, or images
+* `assets` for static files like CSS, JavaScript or images
-* `content` for the page content and routes
+* `content` for page content and routes
-* `partials` for template files that are used on multiple pages
+* `partials` for template files used on multiple pages

 The structure in `content` is used to create routes.
-Each page lives inside an `index.html`.
+Each page lives within an `index.html`.
-The home page is specified directly in the `content` directory.
+The start page is specified directly in the `content` directory.
-Child directories can be reached by their directory name. `content/about/index.html` for example will be available on `/about`.
+Subdirectories can be accessed by their directory names.
+For example, `content/about/index.html` will be accessible from `/about`.
-You can place other files next to the page to use them to build your content.
+You can place other files next to the page to use in building your content.
-Like a markdown file which will be rendered on the page, for example.
+For example, a markdown file that is rendered on the page.

-A `meta.toml` file can be created besides each `index.html` for additional configuration.
+A `meta.toml` file can be created next to each `index.html` for additional configuration.

 ```toml
 # sets the priority in the sitemap.xml.
 Default is 1
 sitemap_priority = 0.95
 ```

-For a demo, check out the `demo` directory on the GitHub repository.
+You can find a demo in the `demo` directory of the GitHub repository.

 ## Template Functions

-Oogway comes with a bunch of template functions that can be used to build pages.
+Oogway comes with a number of template functions that can be used to create pages.

 | Function | Description | Example |
 | - | - | - |